Distributed Sparse Normal Means Estimation with Sublinear Communication: Simulations

 \section{Simulations}

 We present several simulations that illustrate the ability of our algorithms to detect the support of a $K$-sparse $d$-dimensional vector $\muv$ with sublinear communication.
-In the simulations below, we compare the performance of the Top-$L$ algorithm when $L=K$ (blue), the Top-$L$ algorithm when $L>K$ (red), variant A of the thresholding algorithm which contacts all machines, i.e., $\Mc=M$ (orange), and variant B of the thresholding algorithm which limits the number of contacted machines, i.e., $\Mc<M$ (purple).
+We compare the performance of the Top-$L$ algorithm {with} $L=K$ (blue), the Top-$L$ algorithm {with} $L>K$ (red), variant A of the thresholding algorithm which contacts all machines, i.e., $\Mc=M$ (orange), and variant B of the thresholding algorithm which limits the number of contacted machines, i.e., $\Mc<M$ (purple).
 See Appendix \ref{sec:th_setting} for details on optimizing simulation parameters.

 Figure \ref{fig:r} depicts the success probabilities and communication costs (on a logarithmic scale) of the aforementioned algorithms as a function of $r$, averaged over $100$ noise realizations.
 We consider three different settings of parameters $M$ and $K$.
 In all settings the dimension is $d=2^{15}$ and in the Top-$L$ algorithm with $L>K$ we set $L=10$.
 In Setting 1, $M=2^6$ and $K=1$; in Setting 2, $M=2^6$ and $K=5$; and in Setting 3 $M=2^{10}$ and $K=1$.